This list highlights how career curriculum has been implemented throughout many Humboldt programs:

 Key Partner - Alison Holmes

-Recreation Administration/Kinesiology - These majors have integrated career readiness activities in connection with their Academic Internships/Field Placements and work on presenting themselves as emerging professionals in their fields in preparation for and during their placements.
-In conjunction with their placements, students produce resumes featuring their hands-on learning experiences and the skills they developed throughout their tenure at HSU.
+These majors have integrated career readiness activities in connection with their Academic Internships/Field Placements and work on presenting themselves as emerging professionals in their fields in preparation for and during their placements.
+In conjunction with their placements, students produce resumes featuring their hands-on learning experiences and the skills they developed throughout their tenure at Humboldt.

 Key Partners: Bori Mazzag